-If you think that the sole of our feet are too sensitive and soft and that being barefoot would hurt from all the small objects on the ground, think about all the native cultures that still live barefoot and walk and run on harsh terrains without a problem.
-The reason why the sole of the foot is so sensible is to allow us to accurately feel the ground and our surroundings.
+If you think that the soles of our feet are too sensitive and soft and that being barefoot would hurt from all the small objects on the ground, think about all the native cultures that still live barefoot and walk and run on harsh terrains without a problem.
+The reason why the sole of the foot is so sensitive is to allow us to accurately feel the ground and our surroundings.

 The problem with wearing shoes

 First of all, if you wear shoes with heels of any kind, you put your feet in an unusual angle and this puts a strain on your ankles, hamstrings and hips.
-This often translates in stiff and tight muscles as well as lower back pain.
+This often translates to stiff and tight muscles as well as lower back pain.

 Another problem is that our foot arch gets weaker because it doesn’t have to work that much.
 This leads to flat feet and all kinds of problems related to them.
 When you go back to being barefoot all the time, the muscles in your feet will get stronger and your arch will regain its normal strength and vitality.